webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 They don't actually execute the commands.
 The commands are executed when we submit the command buffer to the device queue.

-<a id="a-rasterization"></a>WebGPU takes every 3 vertices we return from our vertex shader uses
+<a id="a-rasterization"></a>WebGPU takes every 3 vertices we return from our vertex shader and uses
 them to rasterize a triangle.
 It does this by determining which pixels' centers are inside the triangle.
 It then calls our fragment shader for each pixel to ask what color to make it.